rambkk/sum-of-Array/README.md

 **rambkk - pluslab.net - looking for impossible projects**
 ### ((Just fun things to think about.
 Do drop a line to say hello and let me know what kind of project you are working on, or if help is needed))

-There are several ways to get corresponding sum of arrays.
+There are several ways to get corresponding sum of arrays.\
+Adding respective numbers in arrays.\
+Adding arrays or adding two arrays.\
+Summing arrays.

 ## To sum arrays, some points to be thought of:
 1) Same structure: What to do with the extra item?